• Skip to primary navigation

 Side shot of stacked potato cheese balls in a frying basket.

 We all love CHEESE BALLS.
-Whether they come from a ready to fry packet, frozen section of a deli shop, or a cafe, we all have our favorites when it comes to cheese balls.
+Whether they come from a ready to fry packet, frozen section of a deli shop, or a cafe, we all have our favourites.

 What’s so special about potato cheese balls?